3,350 Words / 13 min. Read

 There are also many areas of concern which we haven’t covered here, such as armed conflict, migration and displacement, deepening inequality, censorship and surveillance, erosion of human rights, debt crises, pandemics and health crises, and nuclear conflict.

-Many of these were included in the GRPS, but they consistently placed lower on the list.
+While these were included in the GRPS, they consistently placed lower on the list.
 That doesn’t mean we won’t have to face them, but our goal here is to help you triage your time and attention, so that you can direct your resources towards the most relevant threats.
 To quote Nassim Nicholas Taleb:

 “Remember that infinite vigilance is just not possible.
-Invest in preparedness, not in prediction.”110
+Invest in preparedness, not in prediction.”113

 Rather than putting together a patchwork of plans for different scenarios, look for actions and principles that can be applied to a wide range of threats.
 That's our goal with How To Survive the Future, and with all the resources we’re providing here.

-Among those are 5 Keys to Climate Resilience, our crash course in building security across all areas of your life.
+Among those are 5 Keys to Surviving the Future, our crash course in building security across all areas of your life.
 In our series on climate havens, we’ve developed a 4-part formula for finding a more secure location to call home.
 And if you haven’t already accessed our collection of risk maps, that’s a great tool for seeing which regions of America are most exposed to risk.

 However you choose to face the future, we hope this post helps you make sense of the modern risk landscape, and focus your efforts on what matters most.